boozallen/sdp-labs/index.rst

    ":ref:`Try It Out <Try It Out>`", "A brief introduction to the Jenkins Templating Engine and our SDP Pipeline Libraries.
 You'll learn how to configure Jenkins to leverage SDP and make your first pipeline."

-   ":ref:`Governance <Governance>`", "A brief introduction to deploying governance tiers suing Jenkins Templating Engine and our SDP Pipeline Libraries.
+   ":ref:`Governance <Governance>`", "A brief introduction to deploying governance tiers using Jenkins Templating Engine and our SDP Pipeline Libraries.
 You'll learn how to reference a governance hierarchy."

 .. toctree::
    :hidden: